Judging committee

 Prof Jeremy Myerson

-Co-founder, Healthy City Design; director, WORKTECH Academy; professor emeritus, Royal College of Art, UK
+Academic director and co-founder, Healthy City Design; Professor emeritus, Helen Hamlyn Centre for Design, Royal College of Art, UK

 Jeremy Myerson has been academic, author and activist in design for more than 40 years.
 He co-founded the Helen Hamlyn Centre for Design in 1999, and was its director until 2015.
 Last year, he received emeritus professor status at the RCA, and he continues to direct his own venture, the WORKTECH Academy, which provides a forum for academics and practitioners to share new ideas on the future of work and workplace.
 He is the author of more than 20 books on a wide range of subjects in art, design and architecture, and he has curated many national design exhibitions.
 He has been at the helm of the Healthy City Design Programme Committee since the Congress’ inception in 2017.